Mowje/hpka/README.md

 On each HTTP request, the client appends some headers.
 This can happen regardless of what HTTP verb is used :

 * HPKA-Req: all the details about the action type, username, public key, as described by the protocol below.
-* HPKA-Signature: the signature of the HPKA-Req field content, hex-encoded
+* HPKA-Signature: the signature of the HPKA-Req field content with the host/path of the request concatenated to it (as part of the signed content)

 We should note that this solution as it is now is not safe from MITM attacks when not used over HTTPS (or a Tor hidden service).
 The HPKA-Req contains a timestamp, and as of now the [node-hpka](https://github.com/Tashweesh/node-hpka) implementations rejects payload older than 120 seconds.
 Hence, in case the connection to the server is not encrypted and/or not authenticated, it is possible that an attacker steals an HPKA and uses it within these 2 minutes...
 This flaw could be dodged by doing some thourough logging server-side for requests youngest than 2 minutes.